How to Flush Your Water Heater

 14. Test your home’s hot water to ensure it’s working correctly.

-If you are a Visual Learner (like me:), Here is a Video that follows our Step-By-Step Instructions on How To Flush A Water Heater.
+If you are a Visual Learner (like me:)), here is a Video that follows our Step-By-Step Instructions on Flushing a Water Heater.

 How To Maintain a Hot Water Heater

-Here are some tips on how to maintain your hot water heater:
+Here are some tips on how to maintain your water heater:

 Flush the tank annually